nodejs/security-wg/processes/vuln_db.md

 ### Validating reports

-The Security WG employs a static code analysis tool that runs in CI for all Pull-Requests to validate the correct structure when new vulnerabilities are introduced.
+The Security WG employs a static code analysis tool that runs in CI for all pull requests to validate the correct structure when new vulnerabilities are introduced.

 You may make use of the same tool which is available [here](https://github.com/nodejs/security-wg/blob/master/tools/vuln_valid/index.js) either in your own tooling setup or from this repository by running `npm test`.